highlightjs/highlight.js/CONTRIBUTING.md

 There are many ways to contribute to Highlight.js.
 Reporting issues is super useful.
 Feel free to work on an open issue.
 You can also help by writing [a plugin](https://highlightjs.readthedocs.io/en/latest/plugin-api.html), adding [a 3rd party grammar](https://github.com/highlightjs/highlight.js/blob/master/extra/3RD_PARTY_QUICK_START.md), or creating [a theme](https://highlightjs.readthedocs.io/en/latest/style-guide.html).

-In terms of getting help, GitHub issues are the primary method of communication.
-We're exploring the idea of creating a Gitter chat room.
+If you need support, you can [open a GitHub issue](https://github.com/highlightjs/highlight.js/issues/new/choose).

 ## Philosophy

 Highlight.js makes a strong effort to keep the core engine, it's usage, and it's feature set clean and simple.
 We aim to support the happy path (the 90%), not the often innumerable edge cases (the last 10%).
 When you're on the happy path everything "just works" with a single line of code.
 We do our best to allow those familiar with JavaScript to easily handle the remaining 10% via small extensions or plug-ins.

-Feature requests are always welcome but many times the answer is:

-> That's a great idea, you should write a plug-in for that!
-It doesn't belong in the core library and it's probably something you could do with only a small amount of code.

-If you'd like to contribute a feature you should always first open an issue to discuss if the feature belongs in core vs a plug-in.
-Often this is a great way to get tips for implemention as well or links to prior disussions with context, etc.

 Some bullet points:

 - Our [lack of line numbers is a feature](https://highlightjs.readthedocs.io/en/latest/line-numbers.html).
-The simple case isn't hard to add though with a little custom JavaScript.
+It's usually pretty simple to add them yourself ([example](https://github.com/taufik-nurrohman/highlight.ln.js)).
 - We [embrace plug-ins and extensions](https://github.com/highlightjs/highlight.js/issues/2225) rather than adding lots of tiny features and configuration options.
 - We are much more than a keyword highlighter.
 We do make attempts to understand context...
 - ...Yet we are not a full parser for any language, we're still just a fancy nested pattern matcher.
 - Our [auto-detect is sadly not powered by magic unicorn dust](https://github.com/highlightjs/highlight.js/issues/1213).
 It's best effort, not best in class.

+## Feature Requests
+Feature requests are always welcome but many times the answer is:

+> That's a great idea, you should write a plug-in for that!
+It doesn't belong in the core library and it's probably something you could do with only a small amount of code.

+If you'd like to contribute a feature you should always first open an issue to discuss if the feature belongs in core vs a plug-in.
+Often this is a great way to get tips for implemention as well or links to prior disussions with context, etc.

 ## Reporting an Issue